-My research is in the area of digital preservation with a particular focus on digital cultural heritage such as film, digital and transmediated games, and time based media art.
+My research is in the area of digital stewardship with a particular focus on digital cultural heritage such as film, digital and transmediated games, and time-based media art.
 My work examines existing preservation systems and how to document historical and contemporary interpretive frameworks for digital objects.
 I engage with archival practice that seeks to address politics of representation in memory institutions.
-My doctoral research examined the deployment of the OAIS reference model in cultural heritage institutions using Foucauldian discourse analysis and theory about the social construction of technology to analyze ethnographic interviews I conducted with OAIS users, scholars, and creators.
-My current research explores the use of digital platforms in cultural heritage and the dynamic between object- and network-based systems of data representation.
+My current research examines the politics embedded in the design of digital heritage aggregation and the dialogues between individuals, institutions, and communities in the archiving practices of cultural artifacts with colleague Elizabeth Stainforth.
+I also research the interplay between human-curated web presence and automated Semantic Web technologies in the realm of heritage and cultural production sector branding.

-It’s going to be a busy fall!
-In October, I will also be presenting at ASIST’s annual meeting.
-My paper The Power of Imaginary Users: Designated Communities in the OAIS Reference Model is drawn from dissertation and other grant research.
-ASIST 2016 will take place in Copenhagen, Denmark.
-See the abstract of my paper below.
+In October 2016, I presented at ASIST’s annual meeting.
+My paper The Power of Imaginary Users: Designated Communities in the OAIS Reference Model was drawn from dissertation and other grant research.
+See an abstract of the paper below.

 This paper explores the Designated Community term within the Open Archival Information System (OAIS) Reference Model.
 Information practitioners, particularly those who work with varied populations and popular materials such as public- or state-sponsored libraries and museums, complain that this term is counter to their professional, ethical, and legal mandates to serve many types of user.
 Using interview data from digital preservation practitioners and scholars as well as interview data from OAIS authors, the author examines the meaning and history behind this term and what it prescribes for professional digital preservation practice.
 This work juxtaposes contentions of digital preservation practitioners with explanations provided by the authors of OAIS about the Designated Community term.
 The findings in this paper support the author’s contention that alternative digital preservation models and metrics are necessary within cultural heritage institutions, like libraries and museums, to meet the professional standards of practice in those areas and to ensure the inclusion of broad populations within the user bases of digital repositories.

-This October, I am excited to be heading to Bern, Switzerland to present at iPres.
-My paper, entitled Mapping Significance of Video Games in OAIS, examines the controversial term ‘significant properties’ in relationship to the OAIS 2012 revisions using video games as a case study.
+In October 2016, I presented Mapping Significance of Video Games in OAIS, examining the controversial term ‘significant properties’ in relationship to the OAIS 2012 revisions using video games as a case study.
 See the abstract below.

 In this paper, I explore the concept of significant properties and how such properties do and do not fit within the Open Archival Information System (OAIS) Reference Model.
 Combining interview data from research about the deployment of OAIS in cultural heritage institutions with data about video game production and preservation from the Preserving Virtual Worlds II (PVWII) grant project, this paper maps stakeholder-identified significant properties onto the 2012 version of OAIS.
 Significant properties have many definitions and even many names.
 Operationalizing this term broadly, many such properties do fit within existing OAIS entities.
 However, significant properties that are relational and external to digital objects’ code and environments do not.
 This paper concludes that additional metrics are needed to begin shaping the process of documenting significant properties at scale.